 Another great reason to get in touch with your doctor is to make sure there aren’t any hazardous health risks looming unchecked.
 It’s especially important to check in with your doctor if your family has a history of high cholesterol, heart disease, diabetes, cancer, or other chronic and serious conditions.
 Family history could put you at risk, too, and you don’t want to wait to find out.
 Visiting with your doctor can identify any risks and also help you put together a plan to lower your risk and determine any additional tests you may need.

 The body is a complex machine that consists of many interconnected systems that keep it running.
-Just like an engine, the body needs to be checked from time to time to make sure all systems are running as expected and that everything is in good condition.
+Just like an engine (here’s the car analogy again), the body needs to be checked from time to time to make sure all systems are running as expected.
 Things like weight, blood pressure, cholesterol, and other vitals and markers should be tracked and monitored over time.
-Changes may signal that something is wrong or that something in one’s diet or environment needs to be adjusted.
+Often this includes a simple blood test to help signal if something is wrong or out of balance.
+And if something isn’t right, best that it’s caught early.

-In addition to keeping your physical body in check, it’s important to keep tabs on your mental state too.
-Many people are at risk for depression and may not even know it.
-They may also be at increased risk due to different factors.
-Since it can be difficult to recognize symptoms on our own, visiting a doctor can ensure we don’t miss something important with our mental health.
-Routine mental health screenings can detect any warning signs and keep our mental health in check before more serious problems arise.
+In addition to keeping your physical body in check, it’s important to keep tabs on your mental state, too.
+You may be at risk for depression and may not even know it.
+It’s not something to be ashamed of, nearly one of every ten adults suffers from depression or an anxiety disorder.
+These health conditions can be difficult to diagnose on our own, yet routine screenings with your PCP can detect any warning signs to keep your mental health in check before more serious problems arise.

 Everyone has likely played the (not-so-fun) game of “Google my symptoms.”
 With the internet and sites like WebMD, it’s easy and tempting to consider yourself a professional and to self-diagnose what could be wrong.
-Unfortunately, you’re just not qualified.
-Self-diagnosing based on internet articles alone is not only a bad idea, but can lead to unnecessary worry and fear.
+But, you’re just not qualified.
+Self-diagnosing based on internet articles alone is not only a bad idea, it can also lead to unnecessary worry and fear.